codedragon/Puppy_career_talk/slides.md

 # Serendipity

 Note:
-When to take a job: does it closer to where you want to be? this shows again the importance of knowing people
+When to take a job: does it take you closer to where you want to be? this shows again the importance of knowing people
 In job I love, but has some critical flaws